 The brain is conditioned to this whole culture of problems.
 It is conditioned to that.
 That is a nice word: “Culture of problems.”
 And is the conditioned brain different from the observer?
-You understand my question?: “Is the brain, my brain, different from me?
-Who is analyzing, looking, tearing, examining, accepting or not?
-Is that observer, the person that says I am looking at it, is he different from the brain?
+You understand my question?: “Is the brain, my brain, different from me, who is analyzing, looking, tearing, examining, accepting, not accepting?
+Is that observer, the person who says I am looking at it, is he different from the brain?
 You understand my question, it is a very simple question, don’t complicate it.

-Is anger, envy or greed different from me?
+(25:43 in video) Is anger, envy or greed different from me?
 Or I am anger, anger is me.
 Greed is me.
 The quality is me.
 There is no difference but culture and education has made us separate the two.
+Right?

-Now, I’ve realized this.
-I am the quality, I am violence, the me is greed, jealous and all the rest of it.
+Now, I’ve realized this, that I am the quality, I am violence, the me is greedy, envious, jealous and all the rest of it.
 So I’ve abolished all together this division in me.
 I am that.
 Not, I am the Supreme, Sanskrit, I won’t go into it.
 I am that quality.

 So, when there is no movement away from the fact, the essence is no conflict.
 Then you have broken the pattern of the brain.
 Right?
 Because, I must do something, what is the right thing to do, who will tell me the right thing to do, you follow, I must go to a psychiatrist, all that stuff takes place.

-So guilt, you thought we went away from it we had to.
+So, guilt, you thought we had gone away from it, we had to.
 Guilt.
-It’s not a problem, you understand that now, it’s a fact.
+It’s not a problem, you understand now, it’s a fact.
 It’s not a something to be resolved, something to be got over.
-You have done something, which is a fact and you feel guilty, that’s a fact and you stay with it, like a jewel you stay with it; like a jewel you stay with it; a rather unpleasant jewel, but it is still your jewel.
+You have done something, which is a fact and you feel guilty, that’s a fact and you stay with it, like a jewel you stay with it; a rather unpleasant jewel, but it is still your jewel.
 So you stay with it.

 When you stay with it, it begins to, please listen, it begins to flower and whither away.
-Like a flower if you continue to pull at it to see if the roots are working properly, the flower will never bloom; but once you see the fact, which is the seed, and then stay with it, then it shows itself fully.
+You understand, sir?
+Like a flower if you continue to pull at it to see if the roots are working properly, the flower will never bloom; but once you see the fact, which is the seed, and then stay with it, then it becomes, it shows itself fully.

 All the implications of guilt, all the implications of its subtlety, where it hides, it’s like a flower, blooming, and if you let it bloom, not say actually I must do or not do, then it begins to wither away and die.

 Please understand this, with every issue you can do that; about God, about anything, then you have an insight into all that.
-That is insight, not merely remembering.
+That is insight, not merely remembering, adding.

 Saanen, Switzerland July 1985